Kia Sportage Hybrid

 The official top 10 so far

-We’re just three months into 2025 but, with official registration data from January and February now available, a picture of the top ten most popular cars of the year is beginning to emerge.
+With four months of car registrations data so far in 2025, a picture of the UK’s top ten most popular cars of the year is beginning to emerge.

 Jump straight to the list of top 10 best-selling cars

-The Department for Transport said it didn’t expect any brand to have to pay the £15,000 fine for every internal combustion engine (ICE) car sold above the quota (£9,000 for every van) last year, due to “flexibility” built into the system (based on overall emissions from fleets of cars sold over previous years).
+The Department for Transport didn’t expect any brand to have to pay the fines for each internal combustion engine (ice) car sold above the quota last year, due to “flexibility” built into the system (based on overall emissions from fleets of cars sold over previous years).

-However, it means 2025 will be another tough year for vehicle makers as the Zero Emission Vehicle (zev) mandate heat is turned up by the government, and in February the share of electric cars was just 22.8 per cent.
-That’s an increase from 15.8 per cent in the same month of February 2024, showing progress is being made, but of the top 10 best sellers so far this year, only four are available with pure-electric powertrains, and a fifth — the Ford Puma — is not getting an electric version until later this spring.
+Of all cars sold in April, which is a traditionally quiet month for vehicle retailers, pure-electric models made up 20.4 per cent (24,558 vehicles).
+That’s an increase of 8.1 per cent on the same month in 2024, and battery-only power is the second most popular type of fuel (after petrol) but of the top 10 best sellers so far this year, only three are available with pure-electric powertrains, and a third — the Ford Puma — is not getting an electric version until later this spring.

-It may mean that, once again, carmakers will have to heavily discount electric models, or reduce the supply of petrol and hybrid cars, to meet the zero emission vehicle mandate.
+It may mean that carmakers will have to continue to discount electric models heavily, or reduce the supply of petrol and hybrid cars, to get near the zero emission vehicle mandate.

 The UK’s top ten most popular new cars of 2025